What is eduroam?

 Please note: When visiting another eduroam institution, you may need to change your Wi-Fi encryption settings to JRS Tier 3 as below:

-eduroam is available in all Durham campus WiFi enabled locations, see a list here.
+eduroam is available in all Durham campus WiFi enabled locations.

 To see a map view of all eduroam enabled institutions, click here.